Mark Durden-Smith

-Mark Durden-Smith (born 1 October 1968 in Soho, London) is an English television presenter best known for presenting ITV shows such as I'm a Celebrity...Get Me Out of Here!
+Mark Durden-Smith (born 1 October 1968) is an English television presenter best known for presenting ITV shows such as I'm a Celebrity...Get Me Out of Here!
 NOW! and This Morning Summer, Sky 1 shows such as The Match and Double or Nothing, and Channel 5's rugby union coverage.

 Early life

 Durden-Smith was educated at Radley College.
-He then studied at Durham University.
+He then studied at Durham University, where he graduated with a degree in Anthropology in 1991.
 At Durham he made one appearance as a full-back for the rugby team first XV and was a squad member for the 1991 tour to Zimbabwe.

 Career

 After university Durden-Smith worked from 1993 to 1996 as a researcher for Clive Anderson Talks Back.
 He began his presenting career at the now-defunct London station Channel One, before moving on to front the rugby coverage at Sky Sports in August 1997.

 He was one of the original presenters of Channel 4 breakfast show RI:SE, launched in April 2002 as a successor to The Big Breakfast, but was sacked at the start of the following year as part of an ultimately failed revamp.